francesboykin/frances-bikeshare-project-3/readme.md

 ### Project Submission

-The developed CLI program allows the user to explore an US bikeshare system database and retrieve statistics information from the database.
-The user is able filter the information by city, month and weekday, in order to visualize statistics information related to a specific subset of data.
-The user is also able to chose to view raw data and to sort this data by columns, in ascending or descending order.
+The Python program allows the user to explore an US bikeshare system database and retrieve statistics information from the database.
+The user is able filter the information by city, month and weekday, and see statistical information regarding the data.

 [Check out my Python program](https://github.com/francesboykin/frances-bikeshare-project-3/blob/master/bikeshare.py)